An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Phase Space and Charges

 where $\delta_1$ and $\delta_2$ stand for transformations of the form Eq.(\ref{Transform}).
 As mentioned above, for simplicity it will be considered only the stationary case $M_d = \mathbb{R} \times \Sigma_{d-1}$.
 In addition it must be imposed that $\partial\Sigma_{d-1} = \partial \Sigma_{\infty} \oplus \partial\Sigma_{\mathcal{H}}$ where $\partial \Sigma_{\mathcal{H}}$ is to be connected with existence of a Killing horizon in the manifold.
 Under these conditions \cite{Lee:1990nz},

 provided either $\delta_1$, or $\delta_2$, are transformations along the space of solutions, as mentioned above.

-It is worth to stress that from Eq.(\ref{TheLeeWald}) it was constructed the thermodynamics of a black hole in \cite{Wald:1993nt} without considering the variation of scale.
-To do that one of the transformation is a diffeomorphisms along the generator of the Killing horizon, $\xi$.
-In general, under a diffeomorphism it is satisfied that $\delta_0 \phi = \delta_{\xi}\phi\ = -\lie_{\xi}\phi$, following \cite{Lee:1990nz,Wald:1993nt}, and therefore
+The identity in Eq.(\ref{TheLeeWald}) contains the thermodynamics of a black hole in \cite{Wald:1993nt} provided one of the transformation is generated the generator of the Killing horizon, $\xi$ and the second one corresponds to variation along the parameters of the solution.
+As mentioned above, under diffeomorphisms it is satisfied that $\delta_0 \phi = \delta_{\xi}\phi\ = -\lie_{\xi}\phi$, following \cite{Lee:1990nz,Wald:1993nt}, and therefore

 Finally, Eq.(\ref{TheLeeWald}) can be expressed as the \textit{conservation relation} between the horizon and asymptotic region